Authress/identity-aware-proxy/README.md

 ### Enabled behavior

 The follow path patterns have been created to enable your website:
-* `/login/*` - reversed for this proxy, requests to this path will not be resolved correctly
+* `/index.html` - The root of your website is always public.
-* `/index.html` - The root of your website is always public
+* `/public/*` - No authentication will happen on these paths.
-* `/public/*` - no authentication will happen on these paths
+* `/login/*` - These are reversed routes for this proxy, requests to this path will be redirected back to the main page.
-* fallback - everything else will be checked for a valid authentication and authorization
+* - (everything else) - everything else will be checked for valid authentication and authorization of the current user.